If you would like a detailed course guide, you can click here.

 1.0 Credit

-There will be one section of this class offered at Mountain Range High School and the final decision and selection of students is decided upon by UCD.
-There is no guarantee when applying for this class that you will be selected for it.
-The application will be screened and UCD will make the final decision based on program criteria.
+One section of this class will be offered at Mountain Range High School, and UCD will make the final decision and select students.
+There is no guarantee that you will be selected for this class when applying.
+The application will be screened, and UCD will make the final decision based on program criteria.
 Marketing students are encouraged to participate in the many DECA activities provided to them throughout the year.

 This course prepares students with the research skills needed in management today.
-Students will learn how to develop a business plan for a hypothetical business, learn principles of management, and study effective management practices.
+Students will learn how to develop a business plan for a hypothetical business, learn management principles, and study effective management practices.
 Students will manage a company using computer simulations and use the DECA competitive event as a guide to the entrepreneurship project or marketing research project.
 The use of small business resource people and computer simulations will add to the practicality of the course.
-Marketing students are strongly encouraged to participate in the many DECA activities provided throughout the year.
+Marketing students are strongly encouraged to participate in the many DECA activities throughout the year.

 Personal Finance